wma1729/algorithms/fun/README.md

 - Move disk from I to T.
 - Move disk from S to T.

+The essence of the process is:
-We firt move *n - 1* disks from S to I. Move the final disk to T. Finally move all disks from I to T. Here is a rough algorithm:
+1. Move *n - 1* disks from S to I.
+2. Move the final *n<super>th</super>* disk to T.
+3. Finally move the remaining *n - 1* disks from I to T.

+Here is a rough algorithm:
 ```
 // Move n disks from s to t using i as the intermediate.
 toh(n, peg s, peg i, peg t)